shkim04/shkim04.github.io/blog/2023-06-14/choose_cloud_service_for_server.en.md

 I was surprised that I found the market share of **DigitalOcean** was about 2% because I thought they would have more than the number.

 Anyway, I got a really good impression on them when I deployed my company's website and MongoDB staging server.
 First, it is really easy to deploy and set up what needed to be done since their instructions are very straightforward.
-More importantly, I think it is **VERY** cheap compared to other cloud service providers.
+More importantly, It seems cheap compared to other cloud service providers.
 Here is [an article](https://www.digitalocean.com/blog/aws-vs-digitalocean-cloud-platform) related to this matter - _Spoiler alert: the article is from DigitalOcean._

 Although it seems the perfect fit for my side project, there is one thing that I wish I could get from them: _**Region**_.
 Their data center is not nearby any East asian countries.
 The closest region is **Sigapore**, which it takes us 6.5 hours to get to by a flight.
 It does not actually matter because my project will be small and could just end up being a test project.
 But, it could be nice for poeple who lives in East Asia if there is a close one.